awab-hassan/10-elasticBeanStalk-DEVOPS/README.md

 ## Overview

 Deployed a Python application on AWS Elastic Beanstalk and set up a GitHub Actions CI/CD pipeline that automatically deploys a new version to Elastic Beanstalk on every push to the repository.
-The client can now push code and see it live without any manual deployment steps.
+The client can now push code and see it live without any manual deployment steps

 > Note: Client code is excluded from this repository as per confidentiality agreement.